lexxnsk/rsschool-devops-course-tasks/README.md

 - **```outputs.tf```**:
   This file contains the output definitions for the Terraform resources.
 Outputs are used to display important information after the Terraform configuration has been applied.
 - **```providers.tf```**:
-  Specifies the providers required by the project (e.g., AWS, Google Cloud).
+  This file specifies the providers required by the project (e.g., AWS, Google Cloud).
 Providers are responsible for defining resources and interacting with APIs.
 - **```resources.tf```**:
   This file contains the specific resource declarations that will be managed by Terraform.
 Resources can include ec2 instances, databases, networking components, IAM roles and more.
 - **```terraform.tfvars```**:
-  Contains variable definitions used by the Terraform configuration.
+  This file contains variable definitions used by the Terraform configuration.
 - **```variables.tf```**:
-  Defines the input variables for the Terraform project.
+  This file defines the input variables for the Terraform project.
 This includes variable types, default values, and descriptions, which allow users to customize the deployment.

 ## How to Use